Simultaneous Range and Speed Estimation Using MFSK Waveform

 The estimated range and speed match the true range and speed values very well.

 Car: r = 50 m, v = -10 m/s

 Truck: r = 55 m, v = 36 m/s

 This example shows two simultaneous range and speed estimation approaches, using either a triangle sweep FMCW waveform or an MFSK waveform.
-It is shown that MFSK waveform have an advantage over FMCW waveform when multiple targets are present since it does not introduce ghost targets during the processing.
+This example shows that the MFSK waveform has an advantage over the FMCW waveform when multiple targets are present because it does not introduce ghost targets during the processing.